Beginning in October of your senior year, you should be initiating the financial aid process.

 There are two basic categories of financial aid:

 • Merit-based, which is generally given in recognition of special skills, talents, and/or academic ability.
-These include: Merit scholar, top 10% of the class, outstanding athlete, accomplished musician, etc.
+These include: Merit scholar, ie top 10% of the class , outstanding athlete, accomplished musician, etc.

 • Need-based, represents the major portion of help available for post-secondary education.
 Need-based (commonly called financial need,) is the difference between what it will cost to attend to post-secondary institution and what the family will be able to pay.

 The FAFSA (Free Application for Federal Student Aid) is our U.S. government sponsored program which provides college grants.
+The FAFSA goes online on October 1st of the student's senior year for the award period of the following academic year.
 The FAFSA is the standard need analysis form used by the federal government, the state and colleges.
 Students should file only one FAFSA regardless of how many colleges they are considering.
-Clicking the link below will take you directly to the FAFSA web site, where you can fill out an application online. www.fafsa.ed.gov
+Clicking here will take you directly to the FAFSA web site, where you can fill out an application online.
+The For public schools in California, the deadline to file the FAFSA is March 2nd.

-Some private schools require the Profile as well.
+Some private schools require the CSS Profile as well.
 These are typically schools that award their own funds to accepted students.
 This form requests more complete financial information than does the FAFSA.
 Each institution customizes the profile.
-You may register for your personal profile by clicking on the following link, or by picking up the form in the College/ Career Center.
-Registrations are accepted beginning September. www.collegeboard.com
+Complete the CSS Profile here.

 Subsidized,Unsubsidized and Parent loans may be available through the college’s Financial Aid Office.
 Interest rates and repayment plans vary.